muhammadus9139/java-program/README.md

 # ☕ Java Programming

 This repository contains my **Java programming projects and assignments** developed during my studies at **COMSATS University**.
-It includes basic to intermediate-level Java programs covering core concepts of **Object-Oriented Programming (OOP)**, data structures, and console-based applications.
+It includes basic to intermediate-level Java programs covering core concepts of **Object-Oriented Programming (OOP)**, and console-based applications.

 ---